Newspaper Page Text

 candidate from the Second Penn

-sylvania District. rapped newspa
+sylvania District, rapped newspa

 per reports on his action and that

-¢ other Elk leaders in connection
+cf other Elk leaders in connection

-WHY B A HIGH SCHOOL
+WHY BE A HIGH SCHOOL

 GRADUATE

-Editor, The Wap!d
+Editor, The Woi ! !

-Looking into tne 1uwire what
+Looking into Ine luuirc what

-does our race resemble?
-There ave
+does our race resemble .'
+There a; e

-two answers to this question W
+two answers to this question We

-see men and women who long be
+tee men and women who Ion", be

-fore studied and learncd merely
+fore studied and learned merely

-for the purpose of inereasing the
+for the purpose of increasing, the

-amount in their wallets.
-Little did
+amount in their wallets Little did

 they take under consideration the